Don’t Sit On Traffic Tickets — Handle Them Now

 SSHW — Helping You Handle Traffic Violations Correctly

-Our team of traffic defense attorneys, which consists of Jon D. Huddleston, William R. Fitzpatrick and R. Penn Bain, includes former prosecutors and a member of the faculty who instructs lawyers throughout Virginia in seminars involving traffic and drunk driving defenses.
-We know Virginia DUI laws because we wrote the book on DUI defense in our state.
+Our team of traffic defense attorneys, which includes former prosecutor R. Penn Bain, know Virginia DUI laws because we wrote the book on DUI defense in our state.

 Experienced Defense Lawyers Who Are Here For You